 A specialized editor in programming syntax will make it easier to work with substantial amounts of coding even though you can completely code within Xcode.
-Find one here.

 Graphics and Designing

 Every app needs a substantial amount of art and design, which obviously is not easy for most people to do.
 Unless you are hiring a designer or a graphic artist, you’ll be creating designs and art for your app yourself.
-Installing a vector graphic can allow you to create eye pleasing graphics that are easy to scale and crucial for an app to look good.
-Even if you are a first time user, you can easily find a range of free graphic designing apps on the web.
+Installing a vector graphic can allow you to create eye-pleasing graphics that are easy to scale and crucial for an app to look good.
+Even if you are a first-time user, you can easily find a range of free graphic designing apps on the web.
 One very popular program is Adobe Illustrator.

 App Functionality with Objective-C

-In order to twist and tweak the functionality of your iPhone apps you need to familiarize yourself with Objective-C. Through this you can handle object and data manipulation.
+In order to twist and tweak the functionality of your iPhone apps you need to familiarize yourself with Objective-C. Through this, you can handle object and data manipulation.
 If you have an existing understanding of Java or C, then you won’t be facing many issues while proceeding with this.
 Even if you do not consider learning this language, you will still be able to build a basic app.
-However, you will not be able to perform any advance functions without self-coding.
+However, you will not be able to perform any advanced functions without self-coding.

 The most that you can do with Objective-C is move between different screens.
 Nothing really fancy, if that’s what you had in your mind.
-Those of you who are actually considering learning Objective-C, there are many online learning platforms that are available such as CodeSchool and Zeolearn.
+For those of you who are actually considering learning Objective-C, there are many online learning platforms that are available such as CodeSchool and Zeolearn.
 Other than this, you can also find various books for further reading and information.

-There are chances that you may not want to go into all this in the first place, luckily, in this situation you can outsource.
+There are chances that you may not want to go into all this in the first place, luckily, in this situation, you can outsource.
 There are a number of talented freelancers and developers in the market that can take on your projects for you, but inevitably, it is going to be a tedious and complex process as handling the team according to your agenda can be a challenge.
 Nonetheless, the bright side will be the time and headache it saves you if you’re not the programming expert yourself.

-Planning your App
+Planning your app

 The plan that you devise can really make or break the app that you intend to develop.
 For this, you need to consider that your applications fall in line with those of the App Store.
 All apps are vetted before entering the App Store in order to reduce the chances of malware as much as possible.
-Which means, that loopholes and insecure coding can result in the rejection of your app altogether.
+This means, that loopholes and insecure coding can result in the rejection of your app altogether.
 Other than this, infringement and legal issues can result in the discontinuation of your app in the App Store for an indefinite period of time, which obviously, is something that you do not want.

 Probably the last thing that you need to keep in mind specifically considering iOS App Development is the development account that you will need to make in order to launch your app in the App Store.
-Your account will be made at the Apple Developer Centre website, and will cost $99 per year.
+Your account will be made at the Apple Developer Centre website and will cost $99 per year.
 This will allow you to distribute and test your app easily.

-In the end you should always keep in mind that no matter what you are developing, the idea should be original and helpful to the downloading audience.
+In the end, you should always keep in mind that no matter what you are developing, the idea should be original and helpful to the downloading audience.